-Transmission between birds can be direct due to close contact between individuals – respiratory secretions, faecal matter – or indirect via exposure to contaminated materials – feed, water, equipment or clothing.
-The virus enters the bodies of poultry through the respiratory tract or digestive tract.
+Transmission between birds can be direct due to close contact between individuals: respiratory secretions, faecal matter; or indirect via exposure to contaminated materials or surfaces: feed, water, equipment, feathers, dust or clothing.
+The virus enters the bodies of poultry through the respiratory or digestive tract.

 Did you know?